An Introduction to Neural Data Compression

-Regardless of the choice of an entropy model, the sender and receiver must agree on the exact same probabilities for entropy coding (such as AC) to operate correctly.
-This can be a stringent requirement when the entropy models (e.g., the conditional model $P(\hatz|\hath)$) are computed dynamically, especially in the face of round-off errors from floating point arithmetics, and/or non-determinstic GPU operations.
-We refer readers to Ballé et al. \cite{balle2018integer} for more details on this issue, and a potential solution based on integer arithmetics.
+Regardless of the choice of an entropy model, the sender and receiver must agree on the exact same probabilities for entropy coding (such as Arithmetic Coding, discussed in Section~\ref{sec:arithmetic_coding}) to operate correctly.
+This can be a stringent requirement when the entropy models (e.g., the conditional model $P(\hatz|\hath)$) are computed on the fly, especially in the face of round-off errors from floating point arithmetic and non-deterministic GPU operations.
+We refer readers to \citeauthor{balle2018integer} \cite{balle2018integer} for more details on this issue, and a potential solution based on integer arithmetic.

-\subsection{Compression without quantization}
+\section{Compression without quantization}

-The non-differentiability of quantization has hindered end-to-end training of lossy compression models, and the various methods in Section~\ref{sec:learning-quantized-representations-and-rate-control} replace quantization by a differentiable surrogate at training time.
-The mismatch between ``soft'' quantization during training and ``hard'' quantization at test time generally results in sub-optimal performance \cite{yang2020improving}.
-Annealing can alleviate the problem \cite{agustsson2017soft}\cite{yang2020improving}\cite{agustsson2020uq}, but may suffer high-variance gradients as the approximation approaches quantization, or require tuning.
-Researchers have therefore explored alternative compression approaches that do not entail quantization during training.
+The non-differentiability of quantization has hindered end-to-end training of lossy compression models.
+The various methods in Section~\ref{sec:learning-quantized-representations-and-rate-control} replace quantization by a differentiable surrogate at training time, leading to a mismatch between ``soft'' quantization during training and ``hard'' quantization at test time.
+This mismatch generally results in sub-optimal performance \cite{yang2020improving}.
+Annealing can alleviate the problem \cite{agustsson2017soft}\cite{yang2020improving}\cite{agustsson2020uq} but may suffer high-variance gradients as the approximation approaches hard quantization, and requires specifying an annealing schedule.

-Yang et al. \cite{yang2020variational} considered quantizing the mode of the variational posterior $q(\z|\x)$ in a Bayesian statistical model, in both data and model compression settings.
-Their method exploits posterior variance to reduce the bit-rate cost for more ``uncertain'' latent dimensions (a feature shared with bits-back coding).
-By decoupling model training and quantization, the method also naturally lends to variable-rate compression, but is generally out-performed by end-to-end trained image compression methods at lower bit-rates.